ifellows/salt/salt_website/src/content/docs/management/survey-questions.md

 ## Option numbering

 Options are numbered **starting at 0**, not 1.
 The first option in the list is option `0`, the second is `1`, and so on.
-This is the most common source of errors in skip logic — always double-check option numbers when writing conditions.
+This is the most common source of errors in skip logic, always double-check option numbers when writing conditions.

 ## Sections